 A great honeymoon beach offers more than pretty water and soft sand.
 It delivers privacy, romance-specific amenities, and the kind of ease that lets you actually relax after months of wedding planning.

-According to Honeymoons.com, 99% of couples take a honeymoon after their wedding, and beaches remain the most popular choice.
+Honeymoons.com reports that 99% of couples take a honeymoon after their wedding, and beaches remain the most popular choice.
 But not every beach is built for newlyweds.
 The best honeymoon beaches share a few qualities: adults-only or couples-focused resorts, natural beauty that feels intimate rather than crowded, activities you can enjoy together, and enough infrastructure that getting there doesn’t require a PhD in logistics.

 We also looked at whether each destination works as a combined wedding-and-honeymoon spot.
 If you’re curious about that approach, our destination wedding cost breakdown covers the financial side in detail.